open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 ![GitHub Clone URL](images/vi-github-clone-url-revised.jpg)

-Then, find your forked repository's GitHub HTTPS link by clicking on the green "Clone or Download button" (highlighted in red in the image above).
-Copy this HTTPS link of your forked GitHub repository.
+Then, find your forked repository's GitHub HTTPS link by clicking on the green "Clone or Download" button.
+Copy this HTTPS link of your forked GitHub repository (highlighted in red in the image above).
 Turn to your command prompt and type `git clone`. `git clone` is a git command line utility that makes a copy of an existing repository on your OS.
 Then, paste your repository URL into the command line interface (CLI).
 Your CLI should look like the following: `git clone https://github.com/Username/Username.github.io.git` (Username should be replaced with your own username).

 If you `cd` into your `username.github.io` you can see the markdown files of these first steps.